 Phil Hardberger Land Bridge

-Flat land with lush landscapes were depicted on the site, and that seemed to be in-line with other land-bridges that are able to be viewed online.
+Flat land with lush landscapes was depicted on the site, and that seemed to be in line with other land bridges that can be viewed online.

 And while the landscape here was still under construction, the area itself was still pretty neat to hike on.